WeiruiLiu/Time-Series-Hourly-Traffic-Volume-Forecasting/README.md

 ## How It Works
  1. Read the report **Hourly Traffic Volume Forecasting Report.pdf**.
- 2. Or save time to watch presentation video, click [Here](https://youtu.be/8lkXXOB94xQ).
+ 2. Or save time to watch presentation video, click [Here](https://youtu.be/8lkXXOB94xQ), and read presentation ppt **PPT.pdf**.
- 3. Check python code click [Github Pages](https://weiruiliu.github.io/AWS-Services-Analysis-Video-Games-Sales/VG_Sales_Python_Visualization.html).
+ 3. Check python code